OpenNavigationSurface/BAG/examples/Readme.txt

 bag_compoundlayer
 -----------------

-    Creates and reads a CompoundLayer.
+    Creates and reads a GeorefMetadataLayer.

 bag_vr_create
 -------------